SinghBharati/Netflix-GPT/README.md

 - Update Profile
 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
+- Unsubscribed to the onAuthStateChanged callback
+- Add Hardcoded values to the constant file
+- Fetch from TMDB Movies

 # Features
 - Login/Sign Up